 I was only engaged for a short period of time before my wedding, but often think about all the money I could have saved in just that time if we had signed our marriage certificate earlier.

-My husband and I watch the television show Blackish and a recent episode focused on the parents’ upcoming wedding vow renewal ceremony.
+My husband and I watch the television show Blackish and an episode focused on the parents’ upcoming wedding vow renewal ceremony.
 As they were planning the ceremony, the legality of their marriage came into question based on who performed it (lesson: always hire an ordained officiant!).
 To Rainbow, the wife, it was no big deal if their initial marriage was invalid: “It’s just a piece of paper.”
 Her husband Andre’s response nailed it: “It’s just a piece of paper if you have it, but it’s a big deal if you don’t.
 Like money!”
 The reality is that in today’s world. you are likely very privileged if you consider a marriage certificate simply a piece of paper.

 Food for thought: Understanding the commitment needed to have a successful marriage is essential, no matter where you are in life.
 You need love, an open heart, a clear mind and the ability to recognize the solemnity and importance of your life change.
 I learned you might not need the traditional wedding rituals to facilitate your journey to a happy marriage in every situation.